Introduction to Hardware Virtualization

-The hardware does not simulate and the guest program runs an independent device in case of para-virtualization.
-The hardware does not need to be simulated, but an API that changes the operating system of the guests is used.
-A specific command is given, which is sent to the hypervisor from the operating system and is called hypercalls.
+The hardware does not simulate, and the guest program runs an independent device in case of para-virtualization.
+The hardware does not need to be simulated, but an API that changes the guests’ operating system is used.
+A specific command is given, sent to the hypervisor from the operating system and called hypercalls.
 These hypercalls are used to control memory.

 2. Full Virtualization

 There is no need for adjustments to run any program in full virtualization.
 Therefore, the hardware architecture completely simulates what the guest program gains.
 There’s a very similar environment to a server operating system.
 The administrators make changes to their physical counterparts with the aid of complete virtualizations.
-The managers will merge new and existing framework to make it more effective with the aid of complete virtualization.
+The managers will merge new and existing frameworks to make them more effective with complete virtualization.
 The newer device would also be compatible.

 3. Emulation Virtualization